aws-amplify/amplify-backend/test-projects/seed-poc/README.md

       1. This could be suppressed by instrumenting `cdk.App` creation in Gen2 backend internals.
       2. Suppression will most likely come in a form of environment variable.
 Side effect of that is that attempt to execute `seed.ts` without CLI involvement (if it's kept standalone) will result in synth errors.
+      3. An alternative to suppression would be to disable auto synth and have backend deployer enable it via env vars or cdk context.
 2. An attempt to execute `seed.ts` might be out of sync with deployment state.
 3. Inferring verticals presence from `defineBackend` return type is complicated.
    1. Customer may use arbitrary names, i.e. `defineBackend({ myData, myAuth})`, so these can't be used for inference.